wolfmib/ja_threejs_aws_ai_game/note.md

 ### **Done!** 🎉

-Your project is now set up and running on AWS, with the source code tracked and managed using GitHub.
+Done set up and running on AWS, with the source code tracked and managed using GitHub.

 ---

-Let me know if you'd like to add or modify anything in this note!
+---

+---